External-masai-problems/js-promises-choice/README.md

 ## Boilerplate

-- Do not chnage the given folder structure
+- Do not change the given folder structure
-- inside src you will counter.js file that is where you need to write the mentioned methods
+- inside src you will job.js file that is where you need to write the code
 - you can find the testcase under ```__tests__ ``` folder

 #### General guidelines